IBM PC DOS: PC DOS 2000

 The most recent retail release was PC DOS 2000 - released from Austin in 1998 - which found its niche in the embedded software market and elsewhere.
 PC DOS 2000 is a slipstream of 7.0 with Y2K and other fixes applied.
 To applications, PC DOS 2000 reports itself as "IBM PC DOS 7.00, revision 1", in contrast to the original PC DOS 7, which reported itself as "IBM PC DOS 7.00, revision 0".

 PC-DOS 2000 was the last version of IBM PC-DOS that was sold at retail.
 IBM advertised it as a Y2K compliant DOS.
 As it reports itself as "IBM PC-DOS 7 Revision 1", it is often referred to as "IBM PC-DOS7R1" or just "PC-DOS7R1".

 Hitachi used PC DOS 2000 in their legacy Drive Fitness Test (4.15) and Hitachi Feature Tool (2.15) until 2009.
 ThinkPad products had a copy of the latest version of PC DOS in their Rescue and Recovery partition.

 PC DOS 7.1

 PC DOS 7.1 added support for Logical Block Addressing (LBA) and FAT32 partitions.
-Various builds from 1999 up to 2003 were not released in retail, but used in products such as the IBM ServerGuide Scripting Toolkit.
+Various builds from 1999 up to 2003 were not released in retail, but instead used in products such as the IBM ServerGuide Scripting Toolkit.
 A build of this version of DOS appeared in Norton Ghost from Symantec.
 Version 7.1 indicates support for FAT32 also in MS-DOS.

 Most builds of this version of DOS are limited to the kernel files IBMBIO.COM, IBMDOS.COM, and COMMAND.COM.
 The updated programs FDISK32 and FORMAT32 allow one to prepare FAT32 disks.
 Additional utilities are taken from PC DOS 2000, where needed.